 Secondary Service Connection for Plantar Fasciitis

-To secure a secondary service connection, veterans need:
+To secure a secondary service connection, you need:

 Service Connection by Aggravation

-Veterans who entered military service with pre-existing heel pain or foot injuries may qualify for service connection by aggravation if their plantar fasciitis worsened due to military duties.
+If you entered military service with pre-existing heel pain or foot injuries, you may qualify for service connection by aggravation if your duties made the condition worse.
 This requires:

 The C& P Exam for Plantar Fasciitis